Streaming events¶

 Cancellation¶

-EventError whose message reports StopReasonAborted, then closes.
+attempts to emit an EventError whose message reports StopReasonAborted, then

 Use the independent per-attempt Timeout option for transport deadlines; see

-Request configuration.
+Request options.